Hello, We are David and Mariah Boatright and our four sons are Judah, Ephraim, Asher, and Levi. This is our regenerative agriculture story.

-The doctor informed us that with Mariah's health condition conceiving would be incredibly difficult if not impossible without a lot of drugs hormones and a medical procedure.
-There suggestion was to "start taking a bunch of drugs just to control this and just come back when you are thinking about children."
+The doctor informed us that with Mariah's health condition conceiving would be incredibly difficult, if not impossible, without a lot of drugs hormones and a medical procedure.
+Their suggestion was to "just start taking a bunch of drugs to control this and come back when you are thinking about children."

 We are both people of faith and looking back we believe God used this to open our eyes to what we had been missing.
 Several months into the new "treatment" we decided we had to make a change after Mariah began suffering from some severe and bizarre side effects of the medication.

-At just this time we began learning about the benefits of nutrient rich food and clean eating.
-So we decided to try it.
+At that time we began learning about the benefits of nutrient rich food and clean eating, so we decided to try it.

-It was so slow at first we just picked one item in our pantry and freezer each week tried to replace it with a nutrient rich one.
-The first item we chose was beef.
-Then eggs, then apples, then ....
-We began to seriously consider the impact of our cheap eating
+It was so slow at first that we just picked one item in our pantry and freezer each week and tried to replace it with a nutrient-rich one.
+The first item we chose was beef, then eggs, then apples, then ....
+We finally asked a very important question;

 It felt good to invest in our local community and farmers instead of in factory farms and faceless corporations.
 Sure it was more expensive, but a carefully crafted budget and a little sacrifice allowed us to become part of something more worthwhile than carefully crafted sale flyers and factory chicken.